Introduction to Web Mapping

 Once these adjustments are done, click on the

-button.
+Publishbutton.
 You will ge a window were you can compare the original vs. the modified style.
-Make sure everything is alright and clickPublish
+Make sure everything is alright and clickPublishagain. -

 Finally, click on the